JuliaEditorSupport/julia-ts-mode/README.md

 Julia file is opened using the major mode `julia-ts-mode`.
 For more information on how to install and configure `treesit-auto`, check the package documentation.

+### Upgrading grammar after a package update

+Note that the [tree-sitter grammar for Julia](https://github.com/tree-sitter/tree-sitter-julia) is under active development, and breaking changes are often introduced between versions.
+To provide maximum compatibility, the exact version of the grammar library is fixed in `julia-ts-mode.el`, with planned regular updates to both the grammar version and the tree-sitter queries built on top of it.
+However, the grammar library itself isn't updated automatically by Emacs.
+If, after a `julia-ts-mode` package update, you get some quirky tree-sitter error messages, and font-locking fails to work in a `julia-ts-mode` buffer, run `M-x treesit-install-language-grammar RET julia RET` to upgrade the grammar library.
+This should resolve the issues.

 # LSP Configuration

 This mode is derived from `julia-mode`.
 Hence, most of the feature available for